z-glitch/end-pruner/README.md

 https://xisumavoid.com/pruneendchunks/ ), this script will preserve the region files containing the central ~3000x3000 blocks of the End and delete everything else.
 You can also, if desired, specify other block ranges to preserve via command line options or a config file.
+As a courtesy, any players who logged out while in the End will be relocated to their respective spawn points.

 # Requirements
 * Python3
+* (The NBT Python library)[https://pypi.org/project/NBT/] (Available via `pip3 install nbt`)

+# Compatibility
+* Known to work with Paper MC 1.14.3.

 # Usage
+Before using, **SHUT DOWN YOUR SERVER AND BACK UP YOUR FILES!**
+This script deletes or modifies files in the following directories:
+* `DIM1`, or `world_the_end/DIM1` for Bukkit servers.
+(Not to be confused with `DIM-1`, which contains the Nether.)
+* `world/playerdata`

-Before using, **BACK UP YOUR END DIMENSION DATA FILES!**  This script was written with care, but mistakes do happen, and a backup is cheap insurance.
-The End files can be found in the `DIM1` directory (not to be confused with `DIM-1`, which contains the Nether).
+This script was written with care, but mistakes do happen, and a backup is cheap insurance.
 ```
 usage: end-pruner.py [-h] [--keep-range x1,z1,x2,z2]
-                     [--config-file CONFIG_FILE] [-y] [-q] [--dry-run]
+                     [--config-file CONFIG_FILE] [--dont-move-players] [-y]
+                     [-q] [--dry-run]
                      server_dir

-end-pruner v0.4: A tool to prune the end dimension in Minecraft
+end-pruner v0.5: A tool to prune the End dimension in Minecraft

 positional arguments:
   server_dir            Minecraft server directory